cosmos/sdk-tutorials/academy/ibc-dev/ibcapp_packet.md

 	return &types.MsgSendIbcTopRankResponse{}, nil
 }
 ```

-Which in turn calls the `TransmitIbcTopRankPacket` method on the module's keeper, defined in `x/leaderboard/keeper/ibc_top_rank.go`.
-This method gets all of the required metadata from core IBC before sending the packet using the ChannelKeeper's `SendPacket` function.
+This in turn calls the `TransmitIbcTopRankPacket` method on the module's keeper, defined in `x/leaderboard/keeper/ibc_top_rank.go`.
+This method gets all of the required metadata from core IBC before sending the packet using the ChannelKeeper's `SendPacket` function:

 ```go
 func (k Keeper) TransmitIbcTopRankPacket(